Why Old Tbilisi Is Unlike Any Other City

 Metekhi & Anchiskhati — the Oldest Churches

 Metekhi Church (13th century) stands on a cliff above the Kura — the site where, according to tradition, St. Nino was imprisoned before converting the king.
-Across the city, Anchiskhati Basilica (5th–6th century) is the oldest standing church in Tbilisi — a quiet, brick-vaulted space with an intimacy that the larger cathedrals can't match.
+The bronze equestrian statue of Vakhtang Gorgasali below the church is one of the iconic images of Tbilisi.
+Across the city, Anchiskhati Basilica (5th–6th century) is the oldest standing church in Tbilisi — a quiet, brick-vaulted space with an intimacy that the larger cathedrals cannot match.